delphicventurescode/Discussion_with_MichaelWitzel/README.md

 The big question for Michael Witzel is -- and this is my advice to him -- try not to make it easy for the Opposition. /1/4/ I had earlier said that maube posting to a List is the best 2 avoid trouble.
 I no longer think so. /2/4/ I think Michael Witzel could get away with even directly emailing people in the Opposition - as long as he does it at a frequency of, say, once every six months. /3/4/
 Also, he needs 2 be careful what he puts on mailing lists (especially, the Yahoo Group Indo-Eurasian-Research-List or something to the effect.
 It is his and Steve Farmer's baby.
-But Steve Farmer has no idea what he is doing - at least. he's getting Michael in trouble. /4/4/
+But Steve Farmer has no idea what he is doing - at least. he's inadvertently getting Michael in trouble.) /4/4/

 By taking various posts that Michael himself makes 2 his List, and interpreting it in a particular way, the Opposing lawyers are constantly putting Witzel, et cetera, on the backfoot. /1/2/
 I am coming 2 believe that posting things 2 a List like that is a bad idea - in the first place.
 Better 2 email the Opposition directl and ask them to stop attacking him.
 That seems like a very reasonable thing 2 do. /2/2/